catplotlib/PhysicsInformedNeuralNetworks/README.md

 - M. Raissi, P. Perdikaris, and G. E. Karniadakis.
 "Physics-Informed Neural Networks: A Deep Learning Framework for Solving Forward and Inverse Problems Involving Nonlinear Partial Differential Equations."
 Journal of Computational Physics, 2019.

-Special thanks to the authors for their groundbreaking work in this field.
+Special thanks to the authors for their groundbreaking work in this field.# PhysicsInformedNeuralNetworks